A Florida bridge is at 'risk of an imminent collapse' after a large crack appears underneath - KEYT | KCOY

 Part of a bridge in Florida is closed for repairs after a large crack appeared underneath, authorities said.

-The Roosevelt Bridge in Stuart, Florida, is “at risk of an imminent collapse,” the Coast Guard warned.
+The Roosevelt Bridge in Stuart is “at risk of an imminent collapse,” the US Coast Guard warned.

 Officials have closed off the southbound lanes indefinitely.
 Northbound lanes have been split to accommodate southbound and northbound traffic.
 Commercial boating traffic has been halted.